hawkeye64/vue-laminate/docs/src/pages/developing/using.md

 })
 ```

-If you call `setTheme` with a theme file that is not been imported, then it will not work.
+If you call `setTheme` with a theme file that is not been imported, then it will not work as the css will not be available.

 ## Auto Dark Mode